-The terms mortgage note and promissory note are integral within the real estate market and used often.
+The terms mortgage note and promissory note are integral within the real estate market and are used often.
 Are you unsure about the fundamentals of financial notes?
 Are you trying to sell a note?
 American Equity Funding (AEF) offers the following basics concerning these two important terms:

 First off, a mortgage is the name of a loan required to purchase a home or property.
 In a mortgage loan, the borrower typically makes a promise of actual property as collateral for the payment of a debt to a creditor.